Exploring ultra-high energy neutrino experiments through the lens of the transport equation: Results and discussions

 We have two datasets, one from \ic{} and one from \kmn{}, and we would like to understand whether they are in tension and see whether they can be combined.
 The number of observed events at \ic{} is taken from the 12-year data release~\cite{IceCube:2023sov}, as already discussed in the previous section.
 For \kmn{}, as no dataset is available yet, we assume that the distribution of events observed at $E_\mu\lesssim4$ PeV is consistent with the distribution inferred by \ic{}, that is, a diffuse flux with a power-law energy distribution.

 Since we deal with a very small number of observed events, we model the likelihood in each bin as a Poisson distribution.
 The individual likelihoods for the two datasets are

 where ${\cal P}(k|n) = \frac{n^k e^{-n}}{k!}$.
-Here $N_{i,\rm obs}$ and $N_{i,\rm exp}(\hat\theta)$ represent the number of observed and expected events in the $i$-th bin in each experiment, for a certain set of parameters $\hat\theta$, which are defined by the specific model considered.
-The number of energy bins is indicated by $n_b$; we consider the energy bins shown in \cref{fig:IC-HESE}, plus one additional bin covering the region $E_\mu > 10$ PeV, where zero events were observed by \ic{} and one from \kmn{}.
+Here $N_{i,\rm obs}$ and $N_{i,\rm exp}(\hat\theta)$ represent the number of observed and expected events in the $i$-th bin in each experiment (for \kmn{} we only consider one ultra-high-energy bin), for a certain set of parameters $\hat\theta$, which are defined by the specific model considered.
+The number of energy bins is indicated by $n_b$; we consider the energy bins shown in \cref{fig:IC-HESE}, plus one additional bin covering the region $E_\mu > 10$ PeV, where zero events were observed by \ic{}, and one by \kmn{}.